vsundin/vscode-fileselector/README.md

 This extension contributes the following settings:

-* `fileselector.debug.type`: [String] Debugging type, e.g. {"py":"python"} means files of extension 'py' will use the 'python' debugger.
+* `fileselector.debug.[file-extension]`: [String] Debugging configuration to select from launch.json, depending on the "name" parameter e.g. `{"py":{"name":"Python: Debug File"}}`.
-* `fileselector.externalCommands.commands`: [Array]  An array of external commands to execute on the selected file where the syntax is `{"command":"someCommand","args":["arg2","arg3","arg4"}`.
+* `fileselector.externalCommands.commands`: [Array]  An array of external commands to execute on the selected file where the syntax is `{"label":"someLabel","command":"someCommand","args":["arg2","arg3","arg4"}`.
 The selected filename will be inserted as `arg1`.
 * `fileselector.file.path`: [Array] Path to files (relative or absolute) to search (defaults to `["C:\\","./"]` if not set)
 * `fileselector.file.filter`: [Array] Filter to file types (defaults to `["exe","exe"]` if not set)